himjadubari/Customer_Behavior_Analysis/README.md

 # Customer_Behavior_Analysis
-This is a data analytics project showcasing the buying patterns of customer of a business
+This is a data analytics project showcasing the buying patterns of customers of a business